isaqueDaSilva/CupcakeCorner/README.md

 # Demonstration
-[Click here](https://youtu.be/q0Q198W7aDU) to go to my YouTube channel, and see a brief demonstration of how the updated project is working
+[Click here](https://youtu.be/q0Q198W7aDU) to go to my YouTube channel, and see a brief demonstration of how the updated project is working <br>
 [Click here](https://youtu.be/JXeca_3qchQ) to go to my YouTube channel, and see a a brief demonstration of how the original project is working.